Janvierscode/portfolio/projects/project4_financial_news_sentiment_analysis.md

 **Data Sources:**
 *   **News Data:**
     *   Financial news headlines/articles collected via:
-        *   News APIs (e.g., NewsAPI.org, Alpha Vantage news & sentiment, EOD Historical Data news API - many have free tiers for limited use).
+        *   News APIs (NewsAPI.org<!--, Alpha Vantage news & sentiment, EOD Historical Data news API - many have free tiers for limited use-->).
-        *   Web scraping financial news websites (e.g., Reuters, Bloomberg, Yahoo Finance news sections) for specific company news or market news.
-(Note: Be mindful of website terms of service if scraping).
+        *   Web scraping financial news websites (Reuters<!--, Bloomberg, Yahoo Finance news sections) for specific company news or market news.
+(Note: Be mindful of website terms of service if scraping-->).
 *   **Market Data:**
     *   Historical daily stock price data (Adjusted Close) for the companies or market index corresponding to the news collected.
 This can be sourced using `yfinance` or other financial data APIs.